CloudNetService/juppiter/.github/README.md

   // project description and if the project description is not set
   // it will fall back to 'Just another CloudNet3 module' description = 'CloudNet extension which adds sign connector support for Bukkit, Nukkit and Sponge'
+  // Specifies the minimum java version required in the runtime in order to
+  // run this module.
+If this property is not set it's assumed that the module
+  // can run on every version starting from java version 8.
+The same rule applies
+  // if the module defines a version which is older than version 8.
+If the runtime
+  // version does not support the provided java version, a warning will be printed
+  // and the module will not get loaded. minJavaVersionId = JavaVersion.VERSION_11
   // You can define custom dependencies which will get added to your
   // module.json.
 However any dependency in the dependency block
   // which uses the configuration 'moduleLibrary' will be resolved against